Encouraging students around the world working on the history of sport and physical education

 The GIGLIOLA GORI AWARD is awarded for an unpublished essay of outstanding quality in the field of sport history.
-Eligible scholars must be a member of ISHPES and a registered student (undergraduate or graduate) at the time of the Seminar or within one year of receiving a having graduated from a program of higher education.
-The essay must be submitted in ENGLISH and the text itself (including notes and bibliography) must not exceed 8,000 words.
+Eligible scholars must be a registered student (undergraduate or graduate) at the time of the Congress or Seminar or within one year of receiving a having graduated from a program of higher education.
+The essay must be submitted in ENGLISH and the text itself (including notes and bibliography) must not exceed 6,000 words.
 The main criteria for selection will be based on originality, the scientific quality of the research and the value of the study from the perspective of international sport history.

 Information on the current competition can be found here.

 Graduate students presenting papers at ISHPES Congresses or Seminars are eligible to apply for a travel grant from GERD VON DER LIPPE EARLY CAREER SCHOLAR FUND.
 The money will be divided among the applicants to help defray the costs of travel and accommodation at the conference.
 Exact amounts of the financial support will vary.

 A graduate student requesting travel funds must make a request for a Gerd von der Lippe Early Career Scholar Fund grant at the same time as the abstract submission.
 Applications should consist of a concise letter from the prospective participant requesting a grant from the Gerd von der Lippe Early Career Scholar Fund, sent to the ISHPES General Secretary at firstname.lastname@example.org.

 –Include the name and email address of applicant’s graduate program advisor